FilipLe/DailyInterviewPro-Unsolved/Min Range Needed to Sort/README.md

-Hi, here's your problem today.
 This problem was recently asked by Twitter:
 <br>
 <br>
 Given a list of integers, return the bounds of the minimum range that must be sorted so that the whole list would be sorted.